actlaboratory/USB-D/addon/doc/en/readme.md

 ### Toggle the inverted state of the braille display

-From the NVDA menu, select "Up Side Braille-Down".
+From the NVDA menu, select "Upside Braille-Down".

 * If you select "Flat Braille display orientation", the orientation of the Braille display will be reversed.
 * Select "Restore Braille Display Orientation" to return the Braille display to its normal orientation.